Terry Whin-Yates Mr. Locksmith

 Forensic Locksmithing

-Forensic Locksmithing: Terry Whin-Yates has had a great deal of successful experience in this field.
-If you need an expert Forensic Locksmith on your side call 604-773-5625 today.
-We are a locally family owned and operated locksmith business that has been running over 25 years.
-We provide professional locksmithing & security services.
-Terry Whin-Yates is a 3rd Generation Locksmith and has a BA (Hons) in Criminology from Simon Fraser University.
+Forensic Locksmithing: Terry Whin-Yates has extensive successful experience in this field.
+Therefore, if you need an expert forensic locksmith on your side, call 604-773-5625 today.
+As a locally family-owned and operated locksmith business with over 25 years of experience, we provide professional locksmithing and security services.
+Furthermore, Terry Whin-Yates is a third-generation locksmith with a BA (Hons) in Criminology from Simon Fraser University.

 Forensic Locksmith